mbarbin/provider/doc/docs/explanation/README.md

 ## Experimental Status

 Please note that this library is highly experimental.
-The aim is to gain experience and feedback regarding whether this pattern can have larger applications outside of the scope of Eio.
+The original goal was to to gain experience and feedback regarding whether this pattern could have applications outside of the scope of Eio.
+However, we're unsure about the project's future at this point.